 DoExportfunction I found the

 SolarPuttyDecrypt is a post-exploitation/forensics tool to decrypt SolarPuTTY’s sessions files and retrieve plain-text credentials.
-It can be downloaded from GitHub and hopefully someone would port it into a Metasploit module.
+It can be downloaded from GitHub or used via the Metasploit post-exploitation module: /post/windows/gather/credentials/solar_putty.